sridurgeshv/ai-bot/README.md

-# Self-Learning Bot for Open Source Software
+# AI-Driven Open Source Support Bot: Bridging User Queries with Expert Insights

 ## Overview

-This tool is a self-learning tech support bot designed to assist users with troubleshooting and guidance related to popular open-source technologies, including Apache, Git, Ubuntu, Node.js, and PostgreSQL.
-The bot can handle various user queries and improve its responses based on user feedback, providing a streamlined and automated support experience.
+This tool is an AI-Driven Open Source Support Bot designed to assist users with troubleshooting and guidance for popular open-source technologies, including Apache, Git, Ubuntu, Node.js, and PostgreSQL.
+The bot efficiently addresses a wide range of user queries and escalates unresolved issues to backend developers for further training.
+By combining automated responses with human expertise, it provides a streamlined and effective support experience that continually evolves based on user interactions.

 ## Key Features